It's not a secret. Many people want to visit Iceland – and many do.

 Iceland is an island that is located on the northern hemisphere in the North Atlantic Ocean, halfway between Greenland and Europe.
 With its 24-20 million years Iceland is a geologically young island, considering Earth is 4.56 billion years old.
 Iceland is placed in a unique geological setting: at the junction of a divergent plate boundary on the one hand, and a magmatic hotspot on the other.
 Divergent plate boundaries are associated with mid-ocean ridges.
 These are huge underwater mountain chains.
 The mid-ocean ridge that exists where Iceland is located is called Mid-Atlantic Ridge.
-I don’t want to go into too much detail about the geology in this podcast, as I want to make a detailed explainer-video about it.
+I don’t want to go into too much detail about the geology in this article, as I intend to make a detailed explainer-article about it at some point.
 Just know this: the tectonic setting we can see in Iceland is unique.
 The Mid-Atlantic Ridge rises above sea level on Iceland due to the existence of a buoyant hotspot beneath.
 This hotspot pushes the plate boundary, including the Mid-Atlantic Ridge, upwards into the atmosphere where Iceland is located.
 This can’t be seen anywhere else on any land surface on Earth, because mid-ocean ridges (huge underwater mountain chains) are, as the name implies, usually deep beneath the ocean surface. ,,

 Iceland’s landscapes are the result of precisely this exceptional geological setting.
 But glaciers shape and carve its surface too, due to Iceland's geographical position just adjacent to the polar circle.
 Snow can fall, accumulate and glaciers can form.
 During the peak time of the last cold phase in the current ice age, about 21,000 years ago, the whole of Iceland was covered with an ice sheet with an average thickness of 940 meters or 3,000 feet and a maximum elevation of 2,000 m or 6,500 feet.
 Today, Iceland has six ice caps that are the remnants of this most recent ice sheet.
 About 10 % of Iceland's surface area are covered by glaciers.